avilaxd/MoviesDemo/README.md

 - [Picasso:][10] a powerful image downloading and caching library for Android.
 - [Dagger2:][11] is a fully static, compile-time dependency injection framework for both Java and Android.
 - [Coroutines:][15] is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously.
+- [Clean Architecture:][16] is a software architecture proposed by Robert C. Martin (better known as Uncle Bob).

 [0]: https://developer.android.com/jetpack